 The portmanteau “NuLu” means “New Louisville.”
 The neighborhood lies between the Central Business District, Irish Hill, Phoenix Hill, and Butchertown and has emerged as a new way of living and working in a historic urban area.
-The site of multiple hotels and apartment buildings, it is also a Louisvillian’s go-to for everything from plant-based soaps and custom candles, to small-batch ice cream and famous seafood.
-Here’s our guide to a few shops and eateries to check out during your next visit.
+The site of multiple hotels and apartment buildings, it is also a Louisvillian’s go-to for everything from plant-based soaps and custom candles to small-batch ice cream and famous seafood.
+Here’s your guide to a few shops and eateries to check out during your next visit.

 WHERE TO SHOP

 Maddox & Rose Marketplace

 Candles, room sprays, lotions, and more are all available at Maddox & Rose Marketplace — but why buy ready-made products when you can create your own?
 The store’s main appeal is its experiential candle-making space, which offers over 80 scents at a 30-person bar.
 With everything from coconut and cranberry to bacon and baked bread, there’s sure to be an appealing aroma for anyone.
 Experiences during regular business hours are available by reservation only; private parties during non-business hours can be reserved by special request.